-The Group is exposed to only a limited level of life business underwriting risk.
+The Group is exposed to a limited level of life business underwriting risk.
 Nearly all of the policies pay a benefit on death of the life assured to provide payment for a funeral.

-In the current interest rate environment the reserve held for each policy is in excess of the current benefit levels.
+Prior to this year no new business had been written since April 2013.
+The reserve held for each of those policies is in excess of the current benefit levels.
 As benefit amounts increase with inflation there is a risk that the population of lives assured survive longer than assumed in the reserving calculations and that an inflation-linked return cannot be achieved on the assets backing the reserves held.